Mark Witkowski's Home Page

 The Warsaw Fotoplastikon (Stereoscope) is an authentic late 19th century viewing machine for stereoscopic images, fully functional and operating today on its original site in central Warsaw.
 The Fotoplastikon is part exhibition space, part museum and part tourist attraction, and holds regular exhibitions of modern and historical stereo photographs.
 Well worth a visit whenever in Warsaw!

-My on-going "background" research goal is to consolidate the work described below on various aspects of perception, attention, awareness, planning, learning, behaviour generation and reasoning into a unified model for application to robotic controller design.
-I have taken as one of my conceptual starting points Igor Aleksander's "Five Axioms" (sense of presence, imagination, attention, planning and emotion), while recognising that they will not be sufficient to realise human level machine awareness and activity, they are each almost certainly necessary to achieve it.
+My continuing research goal is to consolidate the work described below on various aspects of perception, attention, awareness, planning, learning, behaviour generation and reasoning into a unified model for application to robotic controller design.
+I have taken as one of my conceptual starting points Igor Aleksander's "Five Axioms" (sense of presence, imagination, attention, planning and emotion), while recognising that they will alone not be sufficient to realise human level machine awareness and activity, they are each almost certainly necessary to achieve it.
 Whereas Aleksander's axioms are concerned with high-level description, my primary concern is with underlying principles of operation necessary to support these diverse observables.
 Unsurprisingly, I'm not expecting immediate results, but the journey is filled with endless fascination.